codex-academy/Nelisa/7_Search_and_filter.md

 # Learning areas

-* Queries using partial string matching using `like` SQL queries;
+* queries using partial string matching using `like` SQL queries;
 * using HTTP [request parameters](http://expressjs.projectcodex.co/steps/routes.html/#routes-with-parameters) using `req.params`;
 * introduction to Ajax for a dynamic search experience;
-* introduction to [Progressive Enhancement](https://www.smashingmagazine.com/2009/04/progressive-enhancement-what-it-is-and-how-to-use-it/) - the journey from a simple search to interactive search.
+* introduction to [Progressive Enhancement](https://www.smashingmagazine.com/2009/04/progressive-enhancement-what-it-is-and-how-to-use-it/) - the journey from a basic search to interactive search.